JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/lexer_and_parser_definition.md

 **Reference**: [](implementing_lexer.md)

 ## Required Project Configuration Change
-The previous tutorial step [Grammar and Parser](grammar_and_parser.md), and this page, generate source files in the directory `src/main/gen`.
+The previous tutorial step [Grammar and Parser](grammar_and_parser.md), and this page, generate source files in the directory <path>src/main/gen</path>.
-To include those files, the project's `sourceSets` must be expanded by inserting the following line in the project's `build.gradle` file:
+To include those files, the project's `sourceSets` must be expanded by inserting the following line in the project's <path>build.gradle</path> file:

 ```groovy
   sourceSets.main.java.srcDirs 'src/main/gen'
 ```

-Or the following line in the project's `build.gradle.kts` file:
+Or the following line in the project's <path>build.gradle.kts</path> file:
 ```kotlin
   sourceSets["main"].java.srcDirs("src/main/gen")
 ```